 The Wide Variety of Compression Socks

 Not all compression socks are the same, however.
 At PRO Compression, we love to embrace individuality and provide sock options that reflect everyone’s personality and needs.
-For example, we offer three main varieties of compression socks: low, mid and calf.
+For example, we offer three main varieties of compression socks: low, mid and over-the-calf (also called knee-high).
 But even within those categories, we have different choices based on your personal preference.

-For nurses, we suggest trying a mid-rise compression sock.
-The top of the sock will land about mid-calf, giving your heel, ankle and lower leg the full support it needs to keep your blood flowing.
-Because compression socks tend to be tight, nurses might find an over-the-calf compression sock to be too uncomfortable for long shifts.
-A low-rise sock won’t give you the kind of support you need for a full 12-18 hour shift, but a mid-rise compression sock should be just perfect.
+For nurses, we suggest trying over-the-calf compression socks.
+The top of the sock will land just below the knee, giving your heel, ankle, lower leg and calf muscles the full support needed to keep your blood flowing.
+Because compression socks need to be tight for maximum effectiveness, nurses might find an over-the-calf compression sock to be most effective for long shifts.
+A lower-rise sock won’t give you the kind of support you need for a full 12-18 hour shift, but a knee-high graduated compression sock should be just perfect.

 We also suggest trying a few different colors.
 Being in scrubs day in and day out can get a little boring.
 But when you choose from our line of bright colors and bold designs, you’ll be able to stand out.
 Who knows?
 You might even surprise and delight your patients.
 What could be better than that?